Arquisoft/wiq_es3b/README.md

 This repo is a basic application composed of several components.

 - **Gateway service**.
 Express service that is exposed to the public and serves as a proxy to the two previous ones.
 - **Game service**.
-Service responsible of managing game-related logic, including game logging, game results and statistics associated with users
+Service responsible for saving and getting information about the games.
 - **Question service**.
-Service responsible of managing questions and answers for games.
-It allows the creation and retrieval of questions from the database.
+Service responsible for saving and getting information about the questions.
+- **Question generation service**.
+Service responsible for generating random questions for the game service.
+- **Friends service**.
+Service responsible for managing the friend relationships between users.
 - **User service**.
 Express service that handles the insertion of new users in the system.
 - **Auth service**.
 Express service that handles the authentication of users.
 - **Webapp**.
 React web application that uses the gateway service to allow basic login and new user features.